Welcome to the Berkeley City Council District 8 website!

 Throughout my life, I have dedicated myself to public service and giving back to the community.
-When I moved to the Elmwood seventeen years ago, I knew it’s where I wanted to raise my family.
+When I moved to the Elmwood twenty years ago, I knew it’s where I wanted to raise my family.
 I immediately got to work serving my community by working with the homeless population, teaching high school, and earning a master’s degree in public policy.
 Serving as a City Councilmember, I spend my time listening to and working with my neighbors.
 I bring a fresh perspective to Berkeley and want to ensure that our city provides needed services to all, from youth to seniors.
 Our downtown must be attractive, vibrant, and safe.
 Our city must be friendly to new businesses and help current ones thrive.

 We need to increase housing availability and affordability because people who work in Berkeley should be able to live here.
 I also need to know our residents are safe.
 Crime and excessive traffic shouldn’t threaten our quality of life.
 I also want to continue the strong partnership with our schools and teachers to end the achievement gap.
 As an educator, I can serve a role in that partnership.
-Most importantly, I want Berkeley to be the best possible place to raise my son Simon and Cora and I want it to be the best possible place for you.
+Most importantly, I want Berkeley to be the best possible place to raise my son Simon and daughter Cora and I want it to be the best possible place for you.

 Prior to her election, Lori was the Chair of Berkeley’s Commission on the Status of Women and Vice-Chair of Alameda County’s Human Relations Commission.
 She also served on the Housing Advisory Commission.
 In addition, Lori served on the board of both the National Women’s Political Caucus–Alameda North (now East Bay Women’s Political Caucus) and the Claremont Elmwood Neighborhood Association.